mcgoo/vcpkg-rs/notes.md

 * add a changelog for vcpkg_cli

 * make the breaking change of dropping Rust 1.10 compatibility when updating to 0.3

+* vcpkg_cli should say if there are other versions of the ports available that do not match what is being looked for

 ## Creating empty files from list files